cttlrepository/Civic-Tech-Test-Lab/README_en.md

 # Civic Tech Test Lab
 This document is also available in [spanish](README.md) or [catalan](README_cat.md).
+All documents (including this one) provided by this repository are licensed under the [GNU Free Documentation License](/LICENSE)

 ## What is this

-CTTL es a project made by the Tecnología Cívica y Empoderamientos professorship at the Universitat Politècnica de Valencia, an association which seeks  the compilation, review and documentation of civic tools which help the citizenship empowerment by solving open government issues.
-For this purpose this document will be a showcase of tools which fulfill the above requirements.
-For each one of the tools we'll explain how to install and deploy it and also we'll provide a docker image with it already installed for inmediate testing.
-All documented tools are bond to a free, open source or public domain license wich allow acces, modification and redistribution of code to any person or entity.
+The Civic Tech Test Lab (CTTL) is a project made by the Cátedra Tecnología Cívica y Empoderamiento (TCE) promoted by the Delegació de Transparència i Govern Obert of the Diputació de València together with the Universitat Politècnica de València.
+The initative has as objective the compilation, analisis and documentation of civic tools wich help citizenship empowerment and solve open government problems.

 ## Compilation